amymuwu/amywjwu.com/_posts/2019-02-03-Pill-Dispenser-App.md

 The app needs to simple and easy to use.
 I drew up a wireframe to make sure I included all the features.
 In the end, I got rid of the pop-up tool bar because it was not a shortcut - just an alternative route - which might make it confusing for the user.

 2. Android Studio
 ![The App](https://i.imgur.com/zXUddMp.png)
 Yes, I skipped from wireframing to making the actual app.
 I did it because this project deadline is in a month.
+WIP of course!